-Actuarial Methods and Assumptions
+Actuarial Assumptions

-We reviewed the actuarial methods and assumptions used in the prior valuation as of August 31, 2016 as a part of this actuarial valuation as of August 31, 2018.
-The board of trustees received the May 18, 2018 report of that review prior to their May 24, 2018 meeting, and they adopted the actuarial methods and assumptions we recommended, which were the same as used in the prior actuarial valuation.
+We reviewed the actuarial assumptions used in the prior valuation as of August 31, 2018 as a part of an experience study of the System for the six plans years ending August 31, 2018.
+The board of trustees received the July 23, 2020 report of that review prior to their August 18, 2020 meeting in which they adopted the actuarial assumptions we recommended.
+The key changes were (1) a reduction in the investment return assumption from 7.75% to 7.5%, (2) an increase in the assumed termination rates, (3) an increase in the assumed average age at which vested terminated members will begin their retirement benefit, and (4) a change to a new published mortality table projected generationally.
 All actuarial methods and assumptions are described in Section 4 of this report.